-Choices Women’s Clinic was founded in 1983 by two Orangewood members and is a non-profit medical pregnancy clinic equipping women to make healthy, life affirming choices regarding unplanned pregnancies.
+Choices Women’s Clinic was founded in 1983 by two Orangewood members and is a non-profit, medical pregnancy clinic equipping women to make healthy, life-affirming choices regarding unplanned pregnancies.
 Choices is committed to providing free pregnancy tests, ultrasounds, and complete and accurate information regarding abortion, adoption, and parenting.
 They work hard to save the lives of both the unborn and the mothers who carry them.

 Faith and Finances

-Faith and Finances is a 12-week course offered twice a year for the working poor in our surrounding community dealing with personal financial money management (Biblically and practically), including the issues commonly encountered by the working poor such as: establishing credit, dealing with debt, pawn shops, and payday loans.
+Faith and Finances is a 12-week course, offered twice a year, helps the working poor in our community deal with personal financial money management in a biblical and practical way.

 Coordinated by the Orangewood Diaconate

-Sons of Christ Mentoring Ministry serves our church’s boys ages 10-18 who need a big brother figure in their lives can turn to Sons of Christ for advice, wisdom and a positive male relationship.
-We are honored to come alongside these young men to provide a friend to those who need one.
+Boys aged 10-18 who need a big brother figure in their lives can turn to Sons of Christ for advice, wisdom, and a positive male relationship.
+Our devoted mentors are honored to walk beside these young men as they go through the formative years of adolescence.